Ann Huntoon, Tomahawk – President

 Lu Lippold, Pepin: Lu’s media career encompasses work as a documentary filmmaker, producer, writer/editor, and journalism professor.
 Her films have screened on pubic television, at the Walker Art Center, and at numerous festivals including the San Francisco Asian American, MSP Asian, Chicago Int’l Documentary, Santa Fe Int’l, Eureka!
 Film Festival, Midwest Film & Video Festival, Durango, Arizona Int’l, Moab Film Festival, Women in the Director’s Chair, Washington Jewish, Mill Valley, Flyway, Maryland Int’l, and many more.
 As a grant administrator for IFP Minnesota, she collaborated with partners from SXSW, Sundance, Tribeca Film Institute, McKnight Foundation, and other national funding organizations.
 Her creative work ranges from in-depth examination of social justice issues to semi-hilarious food reviews.
 Previous careers include teaching English in Japan and Greece, computer systems analysis, and degrees in Classics (B.A., Carleton College), Linguistics (M.A., UW-Madison), and Journalism (M.A., University of Minnesota).
 She currently teaches documentary film at St. Thomas University and is a consultant with Twelve Plus Media in Saint Paul.

-Jay Salinas, Reedsburg, co-founder of the Wormfarm Institute in Reedsburg, is an artist, farmer and educator.
+Jay Salinas, Reedsburg, Director of Special Projects for the Wormfarm Institute in Reedsburg, is an artist, farmer and educator.
 He and his partner Donna Neuwirth started the Neu Erth Wormfarm, a CSA based in Sauk County, Wisconsin, which has completed its 24th season.
 In 2000 Jay and Donna formed the Wormfarm Institute, an award-winning nonprofit whose mission is to integrate culture and agriculture.
 The foundational farm-based Artist Residency Program has seeded a range of community cultural events such as the nationally recognized Fermentation Fest – A Live Culture Convergence which celebrated its seventh year in 2017.
 Wormfarm also works to build regional and statewide networks through the Rural-Urban Flow initiative.
 Jay has worked to develop sustainable agriculture in urban and rural communities across the nation, working with both Growing Power in Milwaukee and the Farley Center’s Gaining Ground project in Madison.
 Trained as a sculptor, Jay has developed and implemented innovative and successful art curricula for both at-risk youth and at the university level.
 He has also taught sustainable farming techniques to farmers across the country and continues to work with growers with diverse backgrounds and abilities to build sustainable food systems.
 Jay was born in and raised near Chicago and holds a BFA and an MFA in sculpture.

 Jennifer Stephany, Appleton, currently serves as the Executive Director of Appleton Downtown Inc. She joined the team at ADI in 2003 and is responsible for continuing the momentum and development of Appleton Downtown and management of the Business Improvement District through recruiting new businesses, promoting the district, managing events as well as addressing the needs to keep it clean, safe and friendly.